timali/RetroModemSim/README.md

 > ATP

 ## Zap
-This command resets all settings to the default (this does not affect the phone book)
+This command resets most settings to the default.
+The following are unaffected:

+ - Baud rate
+ - Phone book contents
+ - Software flow control
+ - DSR, DCD, and RING configuration

 >ATZ

 ## Carrier